gnayiyoahz/datasciencecoursera/5_Reproducible Research/README.md

-The report can be veiwed on [RPubs](http://rpubs.com/gnayiyoahz/518893)
+The report can is available on [RPubs](http://rpubs.com/gnayiyoahz/518893)